-Hoi An is famous across Vietnam for its textile industry, making it a popular spot to make a custom suit.
+Hoi An is famous across Vietnam for its textile industry, making it a popular spot to make a custom suits.
 There is an endless number of tailor shops all over the town.
 From shoes, jackets, suits, to wedding dresses, you can get anything custom-made just for you.

-Visit a shop, choose your favorite fabric for your customized suit.
-It normally takes 24 hours or up to three days for a tailored suit depend on your design.
+Visit a shop, and choose your favorite fabric for your customized suit.
+It normally takes 24 hours or up to three days for a tailored suit depending on your design.
 So it’s best to find a tailor and have your consultation on the first day you arrive in Hoi An.
 Plan accordingly to avoid disappointment.

 Some of the shops are really cheap but remember that you usually get what you pay for.
 We did not purchase any suits in Hoi An.
 But the quality and prices of making a custom suit in Hoi An are really worth it!

 Shop for Local Handicrafts

 Feeling like shopping?
 Hoi An is known for beautiful local handicrafts.
 If you enjoy shopping there are also plenty of stores, boutiques, and night market stands selling adorable souvenirs at cheap prices.
 A wide variety of goods focused heavily on custom tailors and Vietnamese souvenirs, with the latter ranging from souvenir kitsch to seemingly quality art and textiles.

 Besides, many local arts and handmade products are made by local minorities and make excellent gifts or souvenirs.

 Shopping in Hoi An was thoroughly enjoyable, whether of the window shopping or spending variety.
 I enjoy window shopping and also buying a little lantern to bring back home.